-As an employer it’s important to know the employment law concerning bank holidays and other public holidays.
+As an employer, it’s important to know the employment law concerning bank holiday entitlement and other public holidays.

-Within the UK there are between 8 and 10 public holidays each year, depending upon the exact country.
+Within the UK there are between eight and 10 public holidays a year, depending upon the exact country.
 Use the drop down boxes below to see the public holidays for a given year and country.

-Four things you should know about public holidays:
+Four things to know about bank holiday entitlement:

-- In the UK, an employee is entitled to a statutory 5.6 weeks holiday each year, which equates to 28 days for an employee working 5 days a week.
-The 5.6 weeks can include the public holidays, but you should be clear in your employment contract whether the entitlement includes public holidays, or is in addition to the public holidays.
+In the UK, an employee is entitled to a statutory 5.6 weeks holiday each year, which equates to 28 days for an employee working five days a week.
+The 5.6 weeks can include the public holidays, but you should be clear in your employment contract whether the entitlement includes bank holidays, or is in addition to the public holidays.

-For example, in England there are 8 public holidays so you could list an employee’s entitlement as being 28 days (including public holidays) or 20 days (plus public holidays).
+For example, in England, there are eight public holidays so you could list an employee’s entitlement as being 28 days (including public holidays) or 20 days (plus public holidays).

-Employees cannot refuse to work on a public holiday if their contract stipulates that they are required to.
+3. Employees cannot refuse to work on a bank holiday